summonholmes/lazyautomation/README.md

-# config-dump
+# lazyautomation
 These are the default programs and their configurations that I desire for Windows, MacOS, and GNU/Linux systems.
 This readme will provide my defaults, while the rest of the repo config files may be dropped to their respective locations.
 There is some education on sane defaults and backup here for those interested.

 ## Linux Distros of Choice:
 1. Pop_OS!
 * Pros: Just works, and is the only non-trivial working solution for Microsoft Windows level power management on my Gigabyte Aero 15x.
 TLP and Powertop are absolutely ineffective.
-Out of the box Optimus support is really nice as well
+Out of the box Optimus support is really nice as well.
-* Cons: Wayland sucks here, very non-standard configurations, somewhat older packages, annoying console messages that can't be fixed even with kernel commandline, sysctl.conf, or systemd configurations
+* Cons: Wayland works very poorly, very non-standard configurations that are very difficult to change, somewhat older packages, annoying console messages that can't be fixed even with kernel commandline, sysctl.conf, or systemd configurations
 2. Fedora
 * Pros: Mostly just works and cutting edge.
+Wayland works very well.
 Power management on my Gigabyte Aero 15x is barely okay with tuned, only working when starting the laptop while unplugged or logging out and back in.
 TLP or Powertop still doesn't work well.
+Replacing tuned with system76-power may solve power related issues.
 * Cons: DNF bash completion is abysmal and will likely never be fixed, some surprises due to things changing.
+For instace, NVME and Laptop suspend were recently broken in kernel updates.
 3. Debian
 * Pros: Great performance and stability.
 No surprises, ever.
 Power management with tuned actually works!
-* Cons: Worst defaults ever and older packages
+* Cons: Bad defaults for desktop or laptop, and older packages.  fstrim, tmpfs, swappiness, potential systemd timeouts, are not enabled properly.
+Also with older software, bugs can still exist and may continue to exist for the lifetime of the release.

 #### For GNU/Linux